sematext/docs/docs/integration/alerts-alertops-integration.md

 ## **Mapping priority in AlertOps**
 Sematext Alerts let you set the priority for your alert rules.
 With this functionality, you will be able to differentiate between info, warn, error, and critical alerts.
-By default, all existing alert rules will have the WARN priority.
-You can check how to setup escalation rules in AlertOps on [AlertOps's escalation policies](https://help.alertops.com/en/articles/1650437-escalation-policies)
+You can check how to set up Escalation rules in AlertOps on [AlertOps's escalation policies](https://help.alertops.com/en/articles/1650437-escalation-policies)

 You can utilize alert priority in AlertOps by mapping priority field to an Escalation rule.
 This can be configured in `Inbound Integrations -> Sematext integration -> Advanced rules` menu option.